Why Choose Live-In Care

 Dementia can result from different causes.
 Some medical illnesses can present dementia symptoms, particularly in the elderly.
 Dementia can due to stroke, drugs, head injuries, and nutritional deficiencies.

-Furthermore, the illness reflects dysfunction of the cerebral cortex.
+Furthermore, the illness reflects the dysfunction of the cerebral cortex.
 This part of the brain is responsible for controlling memory, language, perception, thoughts, and consciousness.
 Studies note that some diseases damage is not permanent, dementia may be reversible.
 With this, the physician must identify dementia as either reversible or irreversible to help family members understood the medical condition.

 What are the Early Signs and Symptoms of Dementia?